bpfahl/NUC-Dual-Bayesian-Inference-Models/README.md

 Running all chunks of the script also creates all relevant Tables and Figures belonging to my master thesis.

+Alternatively, you can also read the pre-run

+NUC_Dual_Bayesian_Inference_Main.html

+markdown script to avoid having to run all models again on your own system.

 ## The Data

 All data was taken from Bridgers et al. (2020)'s own study repository, available at: